avanturation/PyApple/README.md

 # PyApple

-> Apple Device Utility Library written in Python
+> Simple python library for dealing with Apple device's firmwares.

 ## Features

 * Asynchronous (you can use synchronous method either)
-* Fetch IPSW by identifier, buildid and version
+* Fetch IPSW by identifier, build number and version
 * Fetch OTA firmware by identifier, buildid and version
-* Fetch available MacOS from Apple server (including betas)
+* Fetch available MacOS from Apple's update server (including betas)
 * Get information of cydia tweak and repo
 * Extract SHSH2 blobs of iDevices
+* Request an asset from Apple's Pallas OTA server.

 ## Example